side view of veal scallopini with capers, parsley and lemon in a cast iron skillet

 Home » Recipes » Meaty Mains » VEAL SCALLOPINI

 Transport yourself to Italy with this delicious Veal Scallopini recipe!
-With tender slices of veal, a golden crispy coating and a tangy vibrant sauce loaded with fresh lemon, briny capers and a splash of white wine, it’s no wonder that this tasty Italian dish is as classic as it gets.
+With tender slices of veal, a golden crispy coating, and a tangy vibrant sauce loaded with fresh lemon, briny capers, and a splash of white wine, it’s no wonder that this tasty Italian dish is as classic as it gets.

-Coming from a very Italian background, it almost goes without saying that I was (and still am) no stranger to eating veal cutlets.
-My family pretty much always, without fail and for as long as I can remember, coats them in a flavourful homemade breading, smothers them with fresh homemade tomato sauce and loads ’em up with mushrooms, peppers, onions and cheese.
 We sometimes eat them as is as a meal on their own just like that or as part of a bigger meal, especially on holidays.
 And other times we pile a few slices high on a nice panino or kaiser bun and have it that way.
-To this day, I still think that veal on a bun is like THE best lunch on the history of the planet.
+To this day, I still think that veal on a bun is like THE best lunch on the history of the planet jussssst like I did back in elementary school.

 veal scallopini with lemon, capers and parsley in a cast iron pan, slices of lemon in a small plate next to the skillet

 While I would never in a million years complain about a veal cutlet covered in cheese and tomato sauce whether on a bun or not, my family just never made it any other way.
 Which is surprising, of course, considering how Italian we are and how much we collectively love veal.
-Fast forward a decade or so til now, when I’m still a lover of veal but happen to be my very own cook and someone who deeply enjoys experimenting in the kitchen, I just knew that cooking veal up in other ways was only a matter of time.

 My boyfriend and I recently discovered an Italian butcher we both instantly fell in love with.
 They’re stocked to the brim with anything and everything you can imagine, including the best veal cutlets, of course.
 Since we’ve already had our fair share of veal in tomato sauce (just like how mama used to make it), I knew that was my cue to get started in the cooking it in different ways department.
-Veal scallopini, something I remember eating at a few weddings and most definitely something you’d order up in a fine Italian restaurant, just haaaaad to be first on the list.
-And mama, I gotta ask, where has veal scallopini been all my life?!

 INGREDIENTS YOU’LL NEED TO MAKE VEAL SCALLOPINI